Get a Consultation

 Your main objective is to eliminate the possibility of being sued because the beneficiaries see you unfit or that you have violated your legal responsibility.
 In this case, they could petition the probate court for the removal of a trustee.
 Are you a beneficiary?
 Learn more about contesting a trust.

-If I’m a Trustee, do I get paid? (trustee fee)
+If I’m a Trustee, do I get paid?
+(Trustee Fee)

 Now, what is reasonable compensation?
 (Here are some examples)

-• Private Trustees: Typically paid an hourly rate ($20.00 to $45.00 per hour)
+- Private Trustees: Typically paid an hourly rate ($20.00 to $45.00 per hour)

-• Handling litigation
+- Handling litigation

-• Running a business
+- Running a business

-• Managing commercial property
+- Managing commercial property

-1. What is the value of the Trust assets
+- The value of the Trust assets

-2. Success in administering the trust
+- The success in administering the trust

-3. Faithfulness in following the settlor/grantor wishes
+- Faithfulness in following the settlor/grantor’s wishes

-5. Total time spend administering the trust.
+- Total time spent administering the trust

 Trust and Estate Planning